jwdebelius/q2-sidle/docs/source/reconstruction.rst

 The first step in reconstruction is to perform per-region alignment between the sequences and the database.
 We’ll do this with the ``align-regional-kmers`` command.
 We set the reference database that we extracted previously as the ``--kmer-db-fp``.
 The ASV represent sequences and are passed as the ``--rep-seq-fp``.
 Finally, we supply a regional definition.
 This should be the same as the region name that you gave when you extracted the kmers.
 In this case, the region name was “WonderWoman”.

+Alignment is a pleasantly parallelizable problem, meaning that we can get improved performance by distributing the jobs.
+You can set this in almost any ``sidle`` command using the ``--p-n-workers`` parameter.
+(And you can learn more about parallel processing doc:`here <parallel_processing>`).
+For this example, we'll use 2 cores; if you have more avaliable you can or should use them.

 .. code-block:: bash

 	qiime sidle align-regional-kmers \
      --i-kmers database/sidle-db-wonder-woman-100nt-kmers.qza \
      --i-rep-seq data/wonder-woman-100nt-rep-set.qza \
      --p-region WonderWoman \
+     --p-n-workers 2 \
      --o-regional-alignment alignment/wonder-woman-align-map.qza

 This will output an alignment file and any ASV sequences which wouldn't be aligned to the database, for your own record keeping.